A character, creature, etc which is heavily associated with a fictional universe, to the point of being the (official or unofficial) mascot

 - Animal Crossing: Tom Nook.

-- There are also some villagers, like Bob and Rosie, that are seen as psuedo-mascots since they're so common in merchandise and official art.
+- There are also some villagers, like Bob and Rosie, as well as Isabelle from New Leaf, that are seen as psuedo-mascots since they're so common in merchandise and official art.

 - Rabites from the World of Mana series.